xcore/sc_xtcp/doc/xtcp_guide/app_tutorial.rst

 +++++++++++++++++

-The toplevel main of the application sets up the different components running on different threads on the device.
+The toplevel main of the application sets up the different components running on different logical cores on the device.
 It can be found in the file ``main.xc``.

 First the ethernet MAC is run on core 2.
 Details of the ethernet